 Campus Holiday Food Drive To Benefit the Mid-South Food Bank

-The UT Health Science Center (UTHSC) is excited to launch its 7th Annual Campus Food Drive.
-It will last through the month of November.
-All donated food, paper products and money will be gathered and delivered to the Mid-South Food Bank on Monday, December 1, 2014.
-The Annual Action News Channel 5 Holiday Food Drive is scheduled for Wednesday, December 3, 2014.
+The UT Health Science Center (UTHSC) is excited to launch its 9th Annual Campus Food Drive which will last through the month of November.
+All donated food, paper products and money will be gathered and delivered to the Mid-South Food Bank on Monday, December 5, 2016.

-The Mid-South Food Bank provides food for an estimated 230,000 people annually.
-About 23,000 people receive food assistance every week.
-Nearly 94,000 unique households are served annually.
-Thirteen percent of households have no income, 51 percent have incomes of less than $10,000, 20 percent have incomes between $10,000 and $20,000 a year, and 75 percent of households have incomes that fall at or below the federal poverty level.
+The Mid-South Food Bank distributes over 14 million pounds of high nutritious food to over 220,000 people through three basic initiatives (children, families, and seniors).
+Thousands receive food assistance every week.
+Countless unique households are served annually.
+Thirteen percent of households have no income, 51 percent have incomes of less than $10,000; 20 percent have incomes between $10,000 and $20,000 a year, and 75 percent of households have incomes that fall at or below the federal poverty level.